Sabrina Karim

 Overview

-More broadly, her research has been supported by the Geneva Centre for Security Governance (DCAF), the National Science Foundation, the Folke Bernadotte Academy, the International Growth Centre, and the British Research Council.
+Her research has been supported by the Geneva Centre for Security Governance (DCAF), the National Science Foundation, the Folke Bernadotte Academy, the International Growth Centre, and the British Research Council.

 Born and raised in Colorado, Sabrina received her PhD from Emory University in 2016.
 Prior to her doctorate degree, she received a Fulbright Fellowship and received her master’s degree as a Clarendon Scholar from Oxford University.
 She has an undergraduate degree from Georgetown University’s School of Foreign Service.